JorgeMHC/session-feedback-service/README.md

 ## How to run the tests

-For test I am using [Respc](http://rspec.info/).
+For test I am using [Rspec](http://rspec.info/).
 All the unit tests are located in the spec folder on the root of the project matching project structure (models, controllers).
 You can run all tests with the following command.
 ```
 rspec .
 ```

 ## Running the application
-running the following command will sart the server and give you a feedback of the port running on. exec `Rails 4.2.8 application starting in development on http://localhost:3000`
+running the following command will start the server listening on port 3000 by default
 ```
 rails s
 ```